landgrvi/VGLabs-PolyAux/doc/base.md

 <img src="BaseLoop.png" align="right">

-This is the module takes in dry audio and puts out wet audio, and that everything else hooks onto.
+This is the core module that takes in dry audio and puts out wet audio, and that everything else hooks onto.
 It also contains one effects loop, documented at **[Loop](loop.md)**.
 It can have an Outs expander on its left, and a Loop expander on its right.

 Inputs: